M-ZubairAhmed/Android-IqraArabic/README.md

-**IqraArabic**
+*IqraArabic*
 ===================================

 This app displays lists of vocabulary words for the user to learn arabic language.

-##App Overview
+## App Overview

 ![IqraArabic Home Screen](http://i.imgur.com/2XcrZ48m.jpg)
 ![IqraArabic - sub screen view](http://i.imgur.com/wdwiAEym.jpg)

-This app is built by taking Udacity Nanodegree's 3rd course - ["MultiScreen App"](https://www.udacity.com/course/android-basics-multi-screen-apps--ud839).
+This app is built by taking inspiration from Udacity Nanodegree's 3rd course sample app - ["MultiScreen App"](https://www.udacity.com/course/android-basics-multi-screen-apps--ud839).
 It contains following features:
 *   All arabic words and phrases in roman english as this app is intended to english speaking user intending to learn arabic.
 *   Sound files linked with words for learning arabic pronounciation.